secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 # Part 7 - Start the cli

-Running this script will start the CLI.
+Leave the first open and running then open a new terminal window and run this script in it to start the CLI.

-Run the bash script.
 ```bash
 bash cli.sh
 ```